nanami233333/PropMolFlow/README.md

 To generate the DFT jobs using Gaussian for a generated SDF file, please use the script in `propmolflow/utils/generate_dft_submission.py`

+## Use custom datasets
+To use your own dataset, please follow the steps in folder `CustomDataset`.

 ## Citation

 If you find this work useful, please cite the following paper: